mwanjoge/curawork-coding-challenge/README.md

 Hello and welcome to the Curawork Coding Challenge.
 Thank you for your interest in becoming part of our team.
 The purpose of this challenge is to give you a feeling for the tasks that await you at Curawork and to familiarize you with our current stack.

-The whole process should take about 4-6 hours.
+The whole process should not take you longe than 4-5 hours.
 We do not necessarily require you to do everything, the balance between qualitative code and results is crucial.

 ## Tech Stack for this challenge 🐘

 - Laravel 9, PHP 8
 - Bootsrap 5
 - JQuery
+- MySQL

 The project already includes usable UI components, so the focus is mainly on the backend with a bit of Jquery.

-The project in production is very similar: a Laravel 8 monolith + Bootsrap + Jquery.
+The project in production is very similar: A Laravel 8 monolith + Bootsrap + Jquery.
 In the future, however, the whole thing will probably be rewritten to a REST API + Flutter / React Native.

 ## Getting Started 🏃